 Unclean cleaning products: The fact that you’ve cleaned a surface or an entire room doesn’t mean you’re in the clear where air quality and safety are concerned.
 Disinfectants that contain formaldehyde, usually as a fungicide or germicide, are a definite threat to air quality, and other cleaners you’re using may also release harmful smells.
 Green your cleaning routine by switching to disinfectants and sanitizers with citrus or hydrogen peroxide bases, and look to either homemade natural cleaners or retail products that carry the Green Seal logo.
 Green Seal is an independent verification program that bestows its mark upon products that meet stringent standards for safety, human health and all-around greenness.

-Also, make sure you’re changing your cleaning sponges and cloths on a regular basis, because these can quickly fill up with odor-emitting bacteria that transfers to surfaces and creates more bad smells around the house.
-There's no cheaper solution than getting rid of your stinky sponges!
+Also, make sure you’re changing your cleaning sponges and cloths on a regular basis, because these can quickly fill up with odor-emitting bacteria that transfers to surfaces and creates more home odors around the house.
+There’s no cheaper solution than getting rid of your stinky sponges!

 Odorous décor and building products: A remodel or room redecoration may look great but can be the source of bad smells if materials off-gas into the new living space.
 Plasticizers in vinyl-based products can emit persistently unpleasant odors, adhesives and fungicide-featuring treatments contribute to indoor air pollution, and that new-carpet smell can actually harm your health.
 Save yourself a lot of hassle and money by working closely with your contractor to choose products that will preserve indoor air quality and prevent additional redos down the line.
 Think ahead and air out carpeting and other treatments before installation, and be aware of potentially harmful product contents as you shop for accessories and furnishings to complete the look.